Save Our Sonoma Roads

 Bill Finkelstein, Board Member, Treasurer, and Webmaster.
 William is a retired financial service & technology executive.
 He also served on a number of boards for technology startup companies.
 He holds a BS (summa cum laude) in engineering from UCLA and a MS in computer science engineering, also from UCLA.
 He's very active in local organizations and enjoys bicycling on the roads here in Sonoma County.

 Ken Adelson, Board member.
-Ken is a senior counsel at Cooley LLP.
+Ken is a retired lawyer at Cooley LLP.
 He holds degrees from U.C.
 Berkeley (BA, 1966; JD, 1969).
-He specializes in civil litigation disputes, especially involving real estate.
 He and his wife, Karen, live on Sonoma Mountain above Glen Ellen, where they became aware of the dreadful conditions of Sonoma Mountain Road and other nearby roads.
 He is a board member of La Luz Center located in Sonoma.

 Jeff Blakeslee, Board Member.
 Jeff was born and raised in Santa Rosa, CA. He graduated from Santa Rosa High School and attend SRJC.
 Jeff has owned and operated Blakeslee Electric, Inc. since 1987 providing commercial and institutional electrical services to the North Bay area.
 Jeff is a proponent of vocational education and was a founding member of the Independent Electrical Contractors Redwood Association Empire Chapter where he served on the board and as an apprenticeship instructor for 5 years.
 Jeff has been married to his wife Diane for more than 30 years and is the father of two boys.
 He enjoys guitar, and also classic car restoration in his spare time.